Shiv Sena (UBT), NCP slam Mumbai University's decision to stay senate polls, ABVP welcomes move | Politics

 - India

-The Shiv Sena (UBT), the Maharashtra Navnirman Sena (MNS) and Nationalist Congress Party (NCP) on Friday criticised the Mumbai University's decision to stay its senate polls, claiming that the move reflected the Maharashtra government's "dictatorial" attitude and its fear to hold any kind of election.
+The Shiv Sena (UBT), the Maharashtra Navnirman Sena (MNS) and Nationalist Congress Party (NCP) on Friday criticised the Mumbai University's decision to stay its senate polls, claiming the move reflected the Maharashtra government's ''dictatorial'' attitude and its fear to hold any kind of election.

+The Akhil Bharatiya Vidyarthi Parishad (ABVP), the students' wing of the Rashtriya Swayamsevak Sangh (RSS), however, welcomed the decision, citing that the university needs to correct the discrepancies in the voters' list.
+Mumbai BJP's president Ashish Shelar said the "bogus" names in the voters list must be deleted and demanded a probe.
+Shiv Sena minister Shamburaj Desai said the state government has no role to play in staying the senate polls.

+Addressing a press conference, Shiv Sena (UBT) leader Aaditya Thackeray sought to know the reason behind the university's decision to stay the elections scheduled on September 10.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)